danftang/KotlinGnuplot/README.md

   gnuplot.close()
 ```

 The `plot` method is a convenient way to access gnuplot's `plot` command.
-The data for the plot can be piped to gnuplot by supplying a `Sequence<Float>`.
+The data for the plot is supplied as a `Sequence<Float>` (gnuplot uses floats internally, so no point sending doubles).
 For example...

 ```kotlin
    val data = Array(200) { x -> sin(x*0.1f) }